Mutsuki0110/Attendance-Import-Tool/README.md

 ## Prerequisites

-Use `Python` version newer than `3.9.6` is recommended.
+The project is built with `Python` of version `3.9.6`.
-Older `Python` version might work, but it is not being tested.
+Other `Python` version should also work, but it is not being tested.

 ## Dependencies